Skip to content

 1. Ping the daemon via GET /health before the first /exec call.
 Auto-start the daemon if unreachable (out of scope for this document — each language has its own spawn mechanism).

-2. Ensure the user exists via POST /users before the first /exec call.
+2. Ensure the agent exists via POST /agents before the first /exec call.
 Registration is idempotent — calling it on every client startup is fine.

 3. Accept text/event-stream on /exec requests, parse the three SSE events, and return a structured result: